fprime-community/fprime-TlmPacketizer/docs/pdd.md

-# Package Design Document for TlmChan
+# Package Design Document for TlmPacketizer

 The following is the package design document (pdd) for `TlmPacketizer`, developed by Ali Mosallaei.